Ford suspends dividend, borrows to weather virus downturn

 On Wednesday Ford and other automakers announced that they will close all of their North American factories in the coming days.
 Factories in Europe and elsewhere have already been shut down.

-Ford’s shares fell 7.1% just after the opening bell to a level not seen in about a decade.
+Ford’s shares fell 2.9% in morning trading to $4.37, a level not seen in over a decade.

 Ford’s move is expected to be followed by many companies as they try to hoard cash to survive the uncertain impact of the COVID-19 infections.
 Automakers are especially vulnerable because under union contracts, they still have to pay much of their workers’ salaries even though vehicles aren’t being produced.
 Auto companies book revenue when they ship vehicles from the factory to dealers, so if no vehicles are being produced, most of their revenue stream is severed.